 cd carputils

-python3 -m pip install --only-binary=:all . --user
+python3 -m pip install . --user

-, add the line to your .bashrc.
+, you should add this line to your .bashrc

 export PATH="$PATH:`python3 -m site --user-base`/bin"